-5. Don't be Judgemental

-Don't pity or patronize, Don't dismiss or minimise

-their feelings.
-Try to understand, recognise them and avoid making assumptions.
-They trust you to listen and not to judge; you trust them to try to describe feelings, whether directly or indirectly, through language, body language or subtext.
-All conversations are open to interpretation.
-Through nonjudgemental listening, you are allowing the person to relax into the conversation and to use it as a place to reflect or work through difficult emotions.

-6. Show you Care

-Keep in touch, invite them out to social events.
+DRIVE SLOWLY 5.
+Don't be Judgemental Don't pity or patronize, Don't dismiss or minimise their feelings.
+Try to understand, recognise them and avoid making assumptions They trust you to listen and not to judge, you trust them to try to describe feelings, whether directly or indirectly, through language, body language or subtext.
+All conversations are open to interpretation and through non-judgemental listening, you are allowing the person to relax into the conversation and to use it as a place to reflect or work through difficult emotions.
+6. Show you Care Keep in touch, invite them out to social events.
 Communicating could also be via text or Whatsapp.
-This might work better as some people might find it easier to communicate this way.

-7. Be Positive, Reassure and Offer Encouragement

-Offer reassurance to them in seeking help.
+This might work better some people might find it easier to communicate this way.
+7. Be Positive, Reassure and Offer Encouragement Offer reassurance to them in seeking help.
 Let them know you're there if they need you.
 Give them a verbal pat on the back for handling hard and often unfair situations without giving up.

-Don't make decisions for them, even if you think you know what's best.

-9. Ask what they think they need to help

-Ask them what they think would help.
-You might find it helpful to create a safety plan.
+8. Respect their Wishes Don't make decisions for them, even if you think you know what's best.
+9. Ask what they think they need to help Ask them what they think would help.
+You might find it helpful to create a support plan.
 (See example further on in this guide).
-Work out between you how they can help themselves in certain situations and how you can help.

-10. Have Courage

-Don't be put off by a negative response and, most importantly, don't feel you have to fill a silence.
+Work out between you how they can help themselves in certain situations and, how you can help If you don't think you can offer what they are after.
+10. Have Courage Don't be put off by a negative response and, most importantly, don't feel you have to fill a silence.
 You will be surprised at how willing people are to listen and how, sometimes, it is exactly what somebody needs to be able to share what is going on in their mind.
 Do not avoid the subject.
 There is a big taboo in asking about suicide.
 It makes it harder for people to open up and talk about it.
-Direct questions can help and can encourage someone to be honest about how they are feeling.

-Many people feel less isolated, and relieved when being able to open up.
+Direct questions can help and can encourage someone to be honest about how they are feeling "Have you felt like you want to end your life?"
+Many people feel less isolated and relieved being able to open up.
 Evidence shows that talking about suicide does not make it more likely to happen.
-11. Use Open Questions